allenai/unqover/README.md

   --subj $SUBJ --act $ACT --slot $SLOT \
   --output ./data/${FILE}.source.json
 ```
-which will dump the input examples into a json file which is kinda large (~few GB)
+which will dump the input examples into a json file which is kinda large (~few GB).

+While this generation step is model-agnostic, in some special cases it would be helpful to add some domain triggers.
+For instance, when using the NewsQA data released in [Multi-QA](https://github.com/alontalmor/MultiQA), it is very important to add a special header, that widely occurs in the training data, to every example.
+To do that, simply specify ``--filler newsqa`` when calling the ``generate_underspecified_templates`` module.

-**Masked LM** For masked LM, we will use a different set of templates and fillers.
+**Gender-occupation for masked LMs** For masked LM, we will use a different set of templates and fillers.
 For instance, dataset for RoBERTa models will use its own set of in-vocabulary subjects:
 ```
 TYPE=slot_act_map
 SUBJ=mixed_gender_roberta